cnti-testcatalog/testsuite/SOURCE_INSTALL.md

 ### Configuration

-Now that cnf-conformance is installed and setup, we can now run CNF workloads and tests.
-We recommend installing and running a sample CNF to ensure cnf-conformance is operational and set expectations of the output.
+Now that cnf-testsuite is installed and setup, we can now run CNF workloads and tests.
+We recommend installing and running a sample CNF to ensure cnf-testsuite is operational and set expectations of the output.

 #### Configuring an example CNF

 To use CoreDNS as an example CNF.
 Download the conformance configuration to test CoreDNS:

-- Make sure you are in your cnf-conformance/ source repo checkout directory and do the following:
+- Make sure you are in your cnf-testsuite/ source repo checkout directory and do the following:
   ```
   curl -o cnf-conformance.yml https://raw.githubusercontent.com/cncf/cnf-testsuite/main/example-cnfs/coredns/cnf-conformance.yml
   ```